Tom Watson was re-elected MP for West Bromwich East on May 7th 2015 with 18817 votes, taking 50.2% of the vote.

 Tom established the Power of Information Task Force to advance the recommendations in the Power of Information Report by Ed Mayo and Tom Steinberg.

-In April this year he published the book 'Dial M for Murdoch' which investigates the links between the Murdoch media empire and senior MPs.
+In April 2010 he published the book 'Dial M for Murdoch' which investigates the links between the Murdoch media empire and senior MPs.

 Terry Duffy House Thomas Street West Bromwich B70 6NT